IHE/ITI.mCSD/input/pagecontent/volume-1.md

 Most requirements are documented in ITI TF-2: Transactions.
 This section documents any additional requirements on mCSD actors.

 mCSD supports querying for Organization, Facility, Location, Practitioner, PractitionerRole, Healthcare Service, OrganizationAffiliation, and Endpoint.
-However, a Care Services Selective Supplier or Care Service Update Supplier is not required to contain data on all of these.
+However, Care Services Selective Suppliers, Care Services Update Suppliers, or Care Services Feed Suppliers are not required to contain data on all of these.

 #### 1:46.1.1.1 Care Services Selective Consumer